 Caravaggio (1571 – 1610) was active in Rome, Naples, Malta, and Sicily from the early 1590s to 1610.
 His paintings combine the realistic observation of the physical and emotional human situation with the dramatic use of lighting.
 He made the technique of darkening shadows and transfixing subjects in bright shafts of light his dominant stylistic element.
 His influence on the new Baroque style that emerged from Mannerism was profound.
-In the 20th century, interest in his work revived and his importance to the development of Western art has been elevated.
+In the 20th century, interest in his work revived.
+Since then, his importance to the development of Western art has been elevated.

 Caravaggio trained in Milan before moving in his twenties to Rome.
 He developed a considerable name as an artist, and as a violent and provocative man.
-A brawl led to a death sentence for murder which forced him to flee to Naples.
+A brawl led to a death sentence for murder, which forced him to flee to Naples.
 There he again established himself as one of the most prominent Italian painters of his generation.
-He travelled in 1607 to Malta and on to Sicily and pursued a papal pardon for his sentence.
+He traveled in 1607 to Malta and on to Sicily and pursued a papal pardon for his sentence.

 A Tour of Caravaggio’s Masterpieces

 - “Supper at Emmaus” by Caravaggio depicts the moment when the resurrected Jesus reveals himself to two of his surprised disciples, only to soon vanish from their sight, as told in the Gospel of Luke 24: 30–31.
 One of the disciples, Cleopas, wears the scallop shell of a pilgrim on his clothing.
 The other apostle, presumed to be Luke, wears the green torn coat.
 The standing waiter appears oblivious to the unexpected event that is taking place.
 Museum: The National Gallery, London